-The district attempts to meet this expectation in all areas.
-An example of compliancy related to potential contract violations is making the Board aware of data privacy issues.
-Communication to the Board as soon as possible when the district knows or anticipates that a news story related to PSD will be published, usually by email message is an example of compliance with anticipated media coverage.
-With media stories this past year, there were several instances where we did not know until the last minute or at all, that a story was being published.
-In these instances, the district notified the Board as soon as they were made aware of a potential story.
+Communication to the Board when the district knows or anticipates that a news story related to PSD will be published, usually by email or a weekly update is an example of compliance with anticipated media coverage.
 In meeting the expectation of communication around litigation, this year, the district communicated regularly with the Board when it received information related to litigation around the Mill Levy Override and the Bond.
-Communication around the decision to seek Medicaid reimbursement is an example of notification of a material change in district practice.
-Additionally, staff has supported the legislative sub-committee as they have contemplated the possible effects of new legislation.
+Communication around Long Range Planning and new construction and the Futures Lab are examples of notification of a material change in district practice.

-The Superintendent is not aware of an instance when the district failed to inform the Board of a circumstance that does not meet the standards expressed in this interpretation from January 2016 to the present.
+The Superintendent is not aware of an instance when the district failed to inform the Board of a circumstance that does not meet the standards expressed in this interpretation from April 2018 to the present.
 Based on the evidence, I believe, the district does meet the expectations of 2.8.3.